 Professional development survey

-Here are our top tips for employee engagement surveys:
+Here are our top tips for conducting more effective employee surveys:

-- Anonymity is essential if you want honest answers.
+- Consider anonymity for more honest feedback.
 If employees believe that their responses will be tracked back to them, they may fear reprisals for giving frank answers.
+We know you’ve worked hard to build trust and create an inclusive culture, and knowing who said what makes it easier to follow up, but give them the option.

 - Compare departments against one another and track the outcomes over time.
 This can help you to identify problem areas like bad managers if employee satisfaction differs dramatically between departments.

 - Keep it short.
 The easier it is for your employees to understand and answer the questions, the better.
-Make sure that your survey can be completed in 20 minutes or less.
+A rule of thumb is that your survey can be completed in 20 minutes or less.

 - Frequency matters.
-A lot can change over the course of a year, or even a quarter.
-Using more regular “pulse surveys” tends to be more effective than annual reviews or sporadic surveys.
+A lot can change over the course of a year or even a quarter.
+Using more regular “pulse surveys” will give you fresher data than only conducting the customary annual survey.

 - Ask questions about specific, observable behavior.
 Asking employees to give their opinion on a peer or manager’s thoughts or motives is asking for trouble.

 - Don’t leave an implied answer.
-If your questions include words that convey a value judgment (e.g. “what do you think of our terrific CTO?”) you’re implying what kind of answer you want to hear, which defeats the purpose of the survey.
+If your questions include words that convey a value judgment (e.g. “what do you think of our terrific new performance management process?”) you’re implying what kind of answer you want to hear, which defeats the purpose of the survey.

 - Don’t try to kill two birds with one stone.
 Avoid referring to two subjects within the same question, as this can lead to confusion and inaccurate answers.